-Participants¹ in the study will be randomly assigned to one of two interventions.
-The first will be a shared decision-making intervention, delivered by the patient’s primary care provider, rheumatologist or pain medicine provider.
-The provider and patient will make a mutual decision about how to proceed with treatment, using decision aids from the CDC and other sources.
+The first intervention revolves around shared decision-making and will be delivered by the patient’s primary care provider, rheumatologist or pain medicine provider.
+The provider and patient will make a mutual decision about treatment, using decision aids from the CDC and other sources.
 All participating providers will be given the option to become a shared decision-making provider; researchers will offer training in the methodology.

 The second intervention combines motivational interviewing (MI) and group cognitive behavioral therapy for chronic pain (CBT-CP).
 A psychologist will conduct one session of MI before beginning CBT-CP.
 Both approaches will incorporate guideline-concordant care for managing patients with pain and regarding opioids from AHRQ, CDC and other clinical practice guidelines.

-“This is a way to help engage the patient; to find out their motivation for quitting,” said Archer.
+“This is a way to engage the patient, to find out their motivation for quitting,” said Archer.
 “We’re not saying, ‘you have to reduce,’ we’re trying to see if they’re interested in reduction.
-We want to understand what their goals are, their values and beliefs, their fears.
+We want to understand their goals, values, beliefs and fears.
 It’s a communications strategy; you want the patient talking more than the provider.”

-“Reduction without a successful communication strategy or other options for patients can be harmful for the patient-provider relationship.”
+“Reduction without a successful communication strategy or other options for patients can be harmful to the patient-provider relationship.”

 Evaluation of Interventions

-The study will use real-time randomization to limit participant loss prior to treatment.
-Researchers will examine opioid dose reduction, physical functioning, and pain scores.
-Clinical outcomes will be assessed at four time points: baseline, six months, 12 months, and 18 months.
-Patient-reported outcomes of physical functioning and pain levels will be measured via patient survey at three time points: baseline, six months, and 12 months.
+The researchers will examine opioid-dose reduction, physical functioning and pain scores.
+Clinical outcomes will be assessed four times: at baseline, six months, 12 months and 18 months.
+Patient-reported outcomes of physical functioning and pain levels will be measured via patient survey three times: at baseline, six months and 12 months.

-The project team will explore intervention efficacy according to participant characteristics such as age, sex, baseline pain level, baseline opioid dose, physical comorbidities, mental health comorbidities, and a history of substance abuse.
+The project team will explore intervention efficacy according to participant characteristics such as age, sex, baseline pain level, baseline opioid dose, physical comorbidities, mental health comorbidities and substance abuse history.
 Qualitative research methods will help obtain patient input on their experiences of long-term opioid use.